The-Wubster/Multi-Modal-Household-Instruction-Dataset/README.md

 In this repository, we provide code for the data-capturing application we developed in tkinter, the model scripts, utility files and links to the datasets.

 ## Introduction
-This repository contains the code and links to the datasets used in a report titled,  ``Multi-modal Few-shot Learning in a Household Robot".
+This repository contains the code and links to the datasets used in a report titled,  "Multi-modal Few-shot Learning in a Household Robot".
 In the project a multi-modal household robotic system was developed which allows a user to interact with common household objects in a language of their choice by giving a robot a simple instruction to complete.
 The system was designed to perform well on lower-resource languages.
 As part of this project, we also collected a dataset of paired images and speech recordings where the verbal instruction is invoked by the user being shown a visual stimulus.
 The links to the speech and vision datasets are added later on.

 ## Description
 ### bound_box_test

-### Files beginning with ``complete"
+### Files beginning with "complete"

 ### generate_questions